 Languedoc-Roussillon is a much-loved area of France which has it all: centuries of history, pretty towns, rolling countryside, a generous stretch of coastline and views over to the Pyrenees mountains.
 Although it’s now a part of the larger region of Occitanie, it still very much has its own identity and stands out as a holiday destination.

 Carcassonne is a place that should be on anyone’s to-see list when visiting France, let alone Languedoc-Roussillon.
-This is one of the best examples of a medieval fortified city in all of France, so much so that it has been recognised as a UNESCO World Heritage Site, with the ancient citadel set high up on a hill, overlooking the modern town below.
+This is one of the best examples of a medieval fortified city in all of France, so much so that it has been recognized as a UNESCO World Heritage Site, with the ancient citadel set high up on a hill, overlooking the modern town below.

 Surrounded by city walls and tall towers, and decorated with cobbled streets and drawbridges, the historic Cité will make you feel as if you’re walking through your very own fairy tale.